-Two Category-1, two Category-2 and one Category-3 hurricanes develop in the high-resolution LES domain (d05: $\Delta x = 55.55 \text{ m}$) with different surface forcing (Figure 1).
-In general, warmer surface temperatures result in faster 1-min sustained winds.
+Two Category-1 and two Category-2 hurricanes develop in the high-resolution LES domain (d05: $\Delta x = 55.55$ m) with different surface forcing (Figure 1).
+Warmer surface temperatures result in faster 1-min sustained winds.

 Figure 1: Maximum 1-min averaged wind speed at 10 m above the surface for each hurricane simulation.
 The simulations are labeled based on surface temperature and radius of the eyewall.
 The horizontal, colored regions represent the lower and upper bound for a Tropical Storm (TS), Cateogry-1 (Cat-1), Category-2 (Cat-2), and Category-3 (Cat-3) hurricane in the Saffir-Simpson scale.